Hāwera

-Hāwera is 75 kilometres south of New Plymouth on State Highway 3 and 30 minutes' drive from Mount Taranaki.
+Hāwera is 75 km south of New Plymouth on State Highway 3 and 30 minutes' drive from Mount Taranaki.
 It is located on State Highway 45, known as Surf Highway 45 for its numerous surf beaches.
 State Highway 45 passes through Manaia, Ōpunake and Oakura en route to New Plymouth.
 Kaponga is a 20-minute drive to the north-west.
 The Marton–New Plymouth Line railway passes through Hāwera and has served the town since 1 August 1881, though it has been freight-only since the cancellation of the last railcar passenger service between Wellington and New Plymouth on 30 July 1977.

+Etymology

+Te Hāwera, the namesake of the town, was a kāinga located at Whareroa.
+The name ("burnt place") refers to the kāinga burning to the ground after an attack.
+The name was first adopted by European settlers for the name of the Hawera Redoubt, a defensive fort constructed in 1866 during the New Zealand Wars.
+Spelt "Hawera" for most of its European history, a macron was added to the official name by the New Zealand Geographic Board in June 2019.
+Te Rūnanga o Ngāti Ruanui, who represent Ngāti Ruanui, the mana whenua of the area, occasionally use the Taranaki dialect spelling ‘Āwera.

+The modern location of central Hāwera was traditionally known as Te Ūpoko, which was used as a site for gardens and cultivations.
+Taupatatea or Tau-patatē, a pā site located in eastern Hāwera, is named after the patatē, or seven-finger tree Schefflera digitata.